Inside Dolly Parton’s new resort lodge in the Tennessee mountains | KRDO

 HeartSong has Camp DW kids’ crafts and morning reading time drawing upon Parton’s Imagination Library effort promoting reading among young children.
 There’s an outdoor pool with a waterfall and splash pad as well as a hot tub and an indoor pool.
 Both pools are lifeguarded.
 A large firepit hosts evening singalongs, and smaller seating areas with firepits are scattered around the large patio.
 A wood-burning firepit is home to the resort’s evening “Roasties,” a twist on s’mores.

-There’s a grab-and-go market, and the primary restaurant, Ember & Elm, serves a la carte breakfast and dinner featuring Southern classics.
+There’s a grab-and-go market, and the primary restaurant, Ember & Elm, serves a la carte breakfast and dinner featuring Southern classics (the biscuits served with local jams are addictive).
 The adjacent High Note is a more casual restaurant/bar with all-day dining.

 HeartSong follows Dollywood’s first hotel, DreamMore Resort and Spa, which opened nearby in 2015.
 That property has a more feminine feel, complete with a spa and salon.